gekon-sys/Thermo/README.md

 float readCheckDhtData()
 {
     float currentTemp = dhtSensor1.read();
-    while (1) // Run the loop unti the data are valid.
+    while (1) // Run the loop unti the data is valid.
     {
         if (dhtSensor1.checkData(currentTemp))
             break;